1. A condition in which blood pH is below normal.

 , anoxemias (pl)

-Absence of oxygen in arterial blood: The patient was having breathing problems and the emergency medical personnel recognized it as severe anoxemia; so, they started to administer oxygen to the patient.
+Absence of oxygen in arterial blood: Paula was having breathing problems and the emergency medical personnel recognized it as severe anoxemia; so, they started to administer oxygen to her.

 1. An excess of nitrogenous bodies in the blood as a result of kidney insufficiency.